The increased complexity of onboarding

-Change is nothing new in business onboarding, the rapid introduction of new and enhanced processes around KYC, CDD, AML and other regulations have kept B2B companies busy for years, leaving many companies scrambling to meet new demands, as they have been forced to keep track of the ever changing regulatory landscape and adopt.
+Change is nothing new in business onboarding.
+The rapid introduction of new and enhanced processes around KYC, KYB, CDD, AML and other regulations have kept B2B companies busy for years.
+Companies are left scrambling to meet new demands, as they are forced to keep track of and adapt to the ever changing regulatory landscape.

-What once was a fairly simple, manual process has grown in complexity over the years, and the formerly so straightforward task of onboarding a new or existing business customer is now time consuming and filled with details you don’t dare to neglect, let alone can afford to ignore.
+What was once a fairly simple, manual process has grown in complexity over the years.
+The formerly straightforward task of onboarding a new or existing business customer is now time consuming and filled with details you don’t dare neglect, let alone ignore.

-Combatting money laundering is not a new invention, FAFT (the Finance Action Task Force) was founded back in the late eighties, to handle the growing problem with money laundering and to put a spotlight on the problem.
-The intergovernmental organisation set standards and promotes implementation on legal and regulatory measures for combatting money laundering and terrorist financing.
+Combating money laundering is not a new invention.
+The Finance Action Task Force (FAFT) was founded back in the late eighties, to handle the growing problem of money laundering and to put the issue under a spotlight.
+The intergovernmental organisation set standards and promotes implementation on legal and regulatory measures to combat money laundering and terrorist financing.
 The organisation is constantly identifying methods for tightening and removing loopholes, that otherwise might attract shady business.

-To combat money laundering, companies must perform risk assessments, implement policies and controls and ensure that these are complied with.
-When onboarding a new or existing business customer, a proper due diligence process is required, where everything from identity verification of board members to financial monitoring of the company can and will be scrutinized.
-And it seldom stops here, even company staff are in many cases subject to background screening to fulfil AML and KYC obligations.
+To combat money laundering, companies must perform risk assessments, implement policies and controls, and ensure that these are complied with.
+When onboarding a new or existing business customer, a proper due diligence process is required, where everything from identity verification of board members to financial monitoring of the company can and will be scrutinised.
+It seldom stops there.
+Even company staff are in many cases subject to background screening to fulfill AML and KYC obligations.

-Defining a new strategy for digital onboarding is not an option, it’s a necessity.
-The pattern is clear, regardless of country.
+Defining a new strategy for digital onboarding is not just an option, it’s a necessity.
+The pattern is clear, regardless of which country you're in.
 Whether you like it not, you are past the point of no return.